severalnines/puppet/clustercontrol/README.md

 Define whether the node is ClusterControl controller host.
 All database nodes that you want ClusterControl to manage should be set to false.
 Default: true

-####`controller_ip_address`
+####`clustercontrol_host`
 Specify the IP address of the ClusterControl node.
-Only specify this setting on nodes that you want ClusterControl to manage.
+You can specify ClusterControl's FQDN only if the monitored MySQL servers are configured to perform host name resolution (skip-name-resolve is disabled).
+Only specify this option on nodes that you want ClusterControl to manage.
 Example: '192.168.0.10'

 ####`email_address`